drone/drone-plugin-index/content/pelotech/drone-helm3/index.md

 kube_api_server
 : Kubernetes api server.
 : This setting was called `api_server` prior to version 0.11.0.
+The older name is still supported, but upgrading is recommended.

 kube_token
 : Token for connecting to the kubernetes api.
 : This setting was called `kubernetes_token` prior to version 0.11.0.
+The older name is still supported, but upgrading is recommended.

 kube_service_account
 : Account name for connecting to the kubernetes api.
 : This setting was called `service_account` prior to version 0.11.0.
+The older name is still supported, but upgrading is recommended.

 kube_certificate
 : Base64-encoded TLS certificate, for clusters using a self-signed CA certificate : This setting was called `kubernetes_certificate` prior to version 0.11.0.
+The older name is still supported, but upgrading is recommended.

 chart_version
 : Specific chart version to install.